-The Division deposits permit and license fees, pull-tab taxes, and net proceeds fees into the General Fund.
+The Department of Revenue’s Tax Division deposits permit and license fees, pull-tab taxes, and net proceeds fees into the General Fund.

-1960 – The legislature legalized gaming and gave oversight for all gaming activities to the Department of Revenue.
+1960 – The Alaska Legislature legalized gaming and gave oversight for all gaming activities to the Department of Revenue.

-1993 – Under administrative order, gaming functions transferred back to the Department of Revenue and organized as a separate gaming division.
+1993 – Under administrative order, gaming functions transferred back to the Department of Revenue, and organized as a separate gaming program.

-- HB 168 significantly changed various aspects of the statutes governing charitable gaming in Alaska.
-Third-party vendors were brought under statutory control which allows permittees to contract with them directly to sell pull-tabs and the Department was authorized to issue Multiple-Beneficiary Permits (MBP).
+– House Bill 168 significantly changed various aspects of the statutes governing charitable gaming in Alaska.
+Third-party vendors were brought under statutory control, which allows permittees to contract with them directly to sell pull-tabs and the department was authorized to issue Multiple-Beneficiary Permits (MBP).
 MBPs enable two to six permittees to conduct gaming activities jointly.
 Minimum payments increased from 15% to 30% of adjusted gross income for pull-tab games and require a minimum of 10% of adjusted gross income for all other activities.

-1996 – The legislature authorized three new gaming activities – “Sled Dog Race Classic”, “Deep Freeze Classic”, and “Snow Machine Classic.”
-The legislature also created the “McGrath Kuskokwim River Ice Classic”, and the “Creamer’s Field Goose Classic.”
-The legislature prohibited the donation of net proceeds from pull-tabs and bingo activities to registered lobbyists and certain political organizations.
+1996 – The Legislature authorized three new gaming activities – the “Sled Dog Race Classic,” “Deep Freeze Classic, and “Snow Machine Classic.”
+The Legislature also created the “McGrath Kuskokwim River Ice Classic,” and “Creamer’s Field Goose Classic.”
+The Legislature prohibited the donation of net proceeds from pull-tabs and bingo activities to registered lobbyists and certain political organizations.